Actively Recruiting

 - Histological confirmation of adenocarcinoma of the stomach or gastroesophageal junction

-- Currently receiving or planning to start first-line therapy with leucovorin calcium, fluorouracil, oxaliplatin (FOLFOX), and nivolumab without disease progression
+- Receiving or planning to start first-line therapy with FOLFOX (leucovorin calcium, fluorouracil, oxaliplatin) and nivolumab without disease progression

-- Willingness to provide mandatory blood and tissue specimens for correlative research
+- Willingness to provide blood and tissue specimens for research

-- Willing to return to the enrolling institution for follow-up during the active monitoring phase
+- Willing to return for follow-up during active monitoring

-- Peritoneal Carcinomatosis Index (PCI) between 1 and 24 obtained within 30 days prior to registration
+- Peritoneal Carcinomatosis Index (PCI) between 1 and 24 within 30 days prior to registration

-- Hemoglobin 8.0 g/dL or higher within 30 days prior to registration
+- Hemoglobin level at least 8.0 g/dL within 30 days prior to registration

-- Absolute neutrophil count (ANC) 1000/mm3 or higher within 30 days prior to registration
+- Absolute neutrophil count of 1000/mm3 or higher within 30 days prior to registration

-- Platelet count 75,000/mm3 or higher within 30 days prior to registration
+- Platelet count of 75,000/mm3 or higher within 30 days prior to registration

-- Total bilirubin 1.5 times upper limit of normal (ULN) or less within 30 days prior to registration
+- Total bilirubin less than or equal to 1.5 times the upper limit of normal within 30 days prior to registration

-- Prothrombin time (PT)/INR/aPTT 1.5 times ULN or less or within target range if on anticoagulants within 30 days prior to registration
+- Coagulation tests within normal limits or within therapeutic ranges if on anticoagulants within 30 days prior to registration

-- Calculated creatinine clearance 40 ml/min or higher within 30 days prior to registration
+- Calculated creatinine clearance of 40 ml/min or higher within 30 days prior to registration

-- Negative pregnancy test within 8 days prior to registration for persons of childbearing potential
+- Negative pregnancy test within 8 days prior to registration for persons who can become pregnant

 - Provide written informed consent